-(v) Remove any cover to the electricity inlet provided on the motorhome, and insert the female connector of the flexible orange supply cable as shown.
+(v) Remove any cover to the electricity inlet provided on the motorhome and insert the female connector of the flexible orange supply cable as shown.

-(vi) Locate the site supply and remove any cover from the socket outlet provided at the supply point.
+- (vi) Locate the site supply and remove any cover from the socket outlet provided at the supply point.
 Insert the male plug at the other end of the flexible orange supply cable.
-Switch on the main switch at the site supply point (if appropriate).
+Switch on the main switch at the site supply point (if appropriate). - (vii) Place any surplus cable under the motorhome.
+Ensure that the surplus cable is not coiled up as it could overheat. - (viii) The MCB main electricity supply switch should be put in the 'ON' position. - (ix) Check the RCD is working by pressing the test button.
+Once pressed all electrical lights and appliances should cease to operate.
+Reset and then check the electrical system is operational.